-Refinementation explanatory notes, see Appendix A Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 7 February 2022 Policy contact name and position Jill Ryder, Headteacher Amendments after determination 1 - Department for Education schoo l number 878-2408 Age range · · · · · · · · · · · · · · · · · · · 4 to 11 Type of school Academy primary school Admissions authority Link Academy Trust Normal round intake Reception Published Admission Number 20 23-24 10 Priority for children to another se King Edward VI Community College 1 Priority for children from another setting No Designated religious character No Admissions catchment area Yes - see below School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for the exceptional need criterion.
-See below Key Dates Normal round When to apply 15 Novem ober 2022 to the National Closing Date which is 15 January 2023 Decision Offer Date which is 17 April 2023 When to appeal From 22 May 2023 or from 20 school days after the refusal, whichever is later 2 Deadline to submit appeal 31 May 2023 Deadline to hear appeal 28 July 202 0233 Key Dates In-Year admission When to apply from 1 June 2023 for Year Groups 1 to 6 from 1 Sep ptember 2023 for Reception Decision within 10 school days of an application When to submit appeal hen to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 s school days of the form being submitted A ((- (((() () () () () - () () - ()
+Policy consultation period

+Policy determined on 6 February 2023

+Policy published on school website 15 March 2023

+Policy contact name and position Alex Waterman, Headteacher

+Amendments after determination า -

+Department for Education school l number 878-2430

+Age range 4 to 11.
+There is also Early Years provision from 2

+Type of school Academy primary school

+Admissions authority Link Academy Trust

+Normal round intake Reception

+Published Admission Number 2024-25 25

+Priority for children to another se South Dartmoor Community College

+Priority for children from another setting No

+Designated religious character No

+Priority according to faith No

+Admissions catchment area Yes - see below

+Entitlement to free transport from Yes, if this is the closest school available to home

+Devon County Council Yes, if home is in the school's catchment area

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

+Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below

+Key Dates Normal round to Re

+When to apply nber 2023 to 15 January 2024

+Decision 16 April 2

+When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later

+Deadline to submit appeal 31 May 2024

+Deadline to hear appeal 26 July 2024

+Key Dates In-Year admission 1

+When to apply from 1 June 2024 for Year Groups 1 to 6

+from 1 September 2024 for Reception

+Decision within 15 school days of an application

+When to submit appeal from 20 school days after refusal

+Deadline to hear appeal al within 30 school days of the form being submitted